qbit/boxctl/README.md

 *$CWD/users*

-> A ":" delimited list of users to be added to thhe remote host.
+> A ":" delimited list of users to be added to the remote host.
 > Entries should follow the pattern: "user:uid:gid:comment:home:shell:password".
 > The "comment" filed should not contain white space for the time being.
 > "password" is expected to be an encrypted string produced via